joseph-shields/Observer-Patch-Crap/README.md

 # OPH bare-screen closure and structural-convergence audit

-This anonymous repository contains a version-locked technical challenge to **Observer Patch Holography (OPH)** and a separate, evidence-disciplined request for conceptual-ancestry disclosure.
+This repository contains a version-locked technical challenge to **Observer Patch Holography (OPH)** and a separate, evidence-disciplined request for conceptual-ancestry disclosure.

 It combines: